 (b) Included in this documentation must be a complete analysis of technical and economic factors which:

-(A) Prevent the source from using both compliance coatings and pollution control equipment; and
+(A) Prevent the source from using both compliance coatings and pollution control devices; and

 (B) Justify the alternative emission limit sought by the source.

-(c) The alternative emission limit approved by the Department shall be incorporated into the source's Air Contaminant Discharge Permit and shall not become effective until approved by EPA as a source-specific SIP revision.
+(c) The alternative emission limit approved by DEQ will be incorporated into the source's Air Contaminant Discharge Permit and will be effective upon approval by EPA as a source-specific SIP revision.